MarcarianS/cs1440-marcarian-shelby-assn3/doc/Manual.md

 ### How Do I Recover From Invalid Input?

 * If you have entered invalid input, you will be prompted to enter another command.
-* Read through the option list (displayed immediately after the prompt) and note that if you have not entered your input exactly as shown (e.g. no extra punctuation or characters) it will be invalid.
+* Read through the option list (displayed immediately after the prompt) and note that unless you have entered your input exactly as shown (e.g. no extra punctuation or characters) it will be invalid.
 * To move forward at any point in the program, you must enter valid input.

 ## List of Commands

-* C - Creates a new deck; will prompt you for input to specify the dimensions of the card.
+* C - Creates a new deck (You will be prompted for numeric input to specify the dimensions of the card.)
-* Numbers - Only provide numbers when prompted for numbers.
+* Numbers - Only provide non-zero integers when prompted for numbers.
 These will specify dimensions of the cards.
-* P - Prints a single card to the screen (You will be prompted for the number ID of the card you wish to see).
+* P - Prints a single card to the screen (You will be prompted for the number ID of the card you wish to see.)
 * D - Displays the entire deck to the screen.
 * S - Saves the entire deck to a file (You will be prompted for a file name.
 If the file does not exist, it will be created for you.)
 * X - From the Deck Menu, this will return you to the Main Menu and delete whatever deck you may have created.